Linuxmaster14/Linuxmaster-Docs/linux/lpic-2/201-linux-kernel.md

 * [x] modprobe
 * [ ] probemod

-**38.** What is a key difference between a zImage and bzImage kernel image?&#x20;
+**38.** What is a key difference between a zImage and bzImage kernel image?

 * [ ] zImage is compressed using gzip, bzImage is compressed using bzip2.
 * [ ] zImage is for 2.6 series kernels, bzImage is for 3.x series kernels.
 * [ ] zImage is limited to 64k, bzImage has no such restriction.
 * [x] zImage gets loaded completely into low memory, bzImage will load into high memory once low memory is full.

-**39.** Which of the following command sequences can be used to extract files contained in a initramfs file (/boot/initramfs) which is used by the kernel at boot time?&#x20;
+**39.** Which of the following command sequences can be used to extract files contained in a initramfs file (/boot/initramfs) which is used by the kernel at boot time?

 * [ ] cp /boot/initramfs /tmp/initramfs.gz; gzip -c /tmp/initramfs.gz; mkdir /tmp/initramfs.dir ; cd\
   /tmp/initramfs.dir ; cpio -i < /tmp/initramfs